Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport services run approximately 158 trips daily across all routes, translating to about 41 weekly trips per individual stop.
+Bus services run an average of 158 trips daily across all local routes, which translates to roughly 41 weekly trips for each stop.

 Frequently Asked Questions - Transport